How much does a dehumidifier cost to install?

 HVAC or whole-house dehumidifier cost

-A whole-house dehumidifier costs $1,500 to $3,500 installed on average, depending on the capacity, the layout of the home's HVAC system, and whether the dehumidifier ties into the existing ductwork or a dedicated return duct.
+A whole-house dehumidifier costs $1,500 to $3,500 installed, depending on the capacity, the HVAC system's layout, and whether the dehumidifier ties into the existing ductwork or a dedicated return duct.

 |Water capacity||Unit price||Total cost installed|

 |70 – 80 pints||$1,100 – $1,700||$1,500 – $2,900|